The coastal Connecticut city of New Haven, which fronts Long Island Sound, has a vibrant gay scene that revolves heavily around Yale University.

 New Haven is also a terrific theater town; many shows have their pre-Broadway runs at the Long Wharf Theatre, Yale Repertory Theatre, and Shubert Performing Arts Center.

-In 2014, the city organized its first New Haven Gay Pride event in some years - the dates are Sept.
-18–21.
+In 2014, the city organized its first New Haven Gay Pride event in some years.
+The week-long event is now held every September.

 New Haven Gay Bars